-Upper-level Human Resource Management majors may apply for credit-only internships.
+Upper-level Human Resource Management majors may apply for academic credit through the Human Resource Management Department for one 3-credit internship.
 Internships allow students the opportunity to develop relevant work experience and also to explore possible future career choices.
-The Human Resource Management Department will, upon availability, send via the HRM undergraduate listserv, information about organizations seeking interns.
-However, responsibility for finding an internship rests solely with the student.
+The Human Resource Management Department will, upon availability, send via the HRM undergraduate listserv, information about organizations seeking interns and declared HRM majors have the ability to access the SMLR (School of Management and Labor Relations) portion of the Career Knight job search system.
+Responsibility for finding an internship rests solely with the student.

-Students must present a description of the internship to credit director.
-The description must be a paragraph of 50-100 words and should provide detailed information on the duties that will be assigned during the internship.
+Students must fill out and send in an application with a description of the internship to the office of the HRM Undergraduate Programs.
+The description must be a paragraph of 50-100 words and should provide detailed information on the duties that will be assigned during the course of the internship.

 Note: Internship credits are treated the same as any other course credits and if not included in a full-time course schedule are charged on a per credit basis.

 HRM majors seeking to receive academic credit for an internship through the HRM Undergraduate Program must have completed five (5) human resource management core classes (15 credits, including Introduction to HRM) with a GPA of 3.5 or higher within the core.
 Applications must be received by the Human Resource Management Department no later than the start of either the fall or spring semesters.
 For summer internships, applications must be received no later than the third week of May.
 All submitted applications must be finalized by the end of the drop/add period.
 The deadlines for the submission of applications for credit for the 2016-2017 year are as follows:

 If a student does not meet the requirements needed to qualify for credit through the SMLR HRM Dept., alternative programs are available through SAS and Career Services.